-Fiscal Ye Fiscal Years Ended Percentage March 31, March 31, Increase Increase (In millions, except percentages) 2017 2016 (Decrease) (Decrease) Segment product revenues \$ 27.7 \$ 25.6 \$ 2.1 8.2% Segment service revenues 601.9 533.6 68.3 12.8% Total segment revenues \$ 629.6 \$ 559.2 \$ 70.4 12.6%
+Fiscal Years Ended ollar Percentage (In williams and management) March 31, arch 31, Increase Increase (In millions, except percentages) 2017 2016 (De crease) (Decrease) Segment product revenues \$ 27.7 \$ 25.6 \$ 2.1 8.2% Segment service revenues 601.9 533.6 68.3 12.8% Total segment revenues \$ 629.6 \$ 559.2 \$ 70.4 12.6%

 Our satellite services segment revenues grew by \$70.4 million as a result of a \$68.3 million increase in service revenues and a \$2.1 million increase in product revenues.
-The increase in service revenues was primarily driven by higher average revenue per Exede broadband subscriber, as well as the expansion of our in-flight services compared to the prior year period.
-As of March 31, 2017, 559 commercial aircraft were in service utilizing our in-flight internet services, compared to 476 commercial aircraft in service as of March 31, 2016.
+The increase in service revenues was primarily driven by higher average revenue per fixed broadband subscriber in the United States, as well as the expansion of our in-flight internet services compared to the prior year period.
+As of March 31, 2017, 559 commercial aircraft were in service utilizing our IFC systems, compared to 476 commercial aircraft in service as of March 31, 2016.
 Total subscribers of our fixed broadband services decreased year over year, with approximately 659,000 subscribers at March 31, 2017 compared to 697,000 subscribers at March 31, 2016.

-Fiscal Year Fiscal Years Ended Percentage

-March 31, March 31, Increase Increase

-(In millions, except percentages) 2017 2016 (Decrease) (Decrease)

-Segment operating profit \$ 131.1 \$ 81.8 \$ 49.3 60.2%

-Percentage of segment revenues 20.8% 14.6%
+Fiscal Yea ars End ed Dollar Percentage (In millions expent percentages) March 31, March 31, crease Increase (In millions, except percentages) 2017 2016 (De crease) (Decrease) Segment operating profit \$ 131.1 \$ 81.8 \$ 49.3 60.2% Percentage of segment revenues 20.8%) 14.6%

 The \$49.3 million increase in operating profit for our satellite services segment was driven primarily by higher earnings contributions of \$52.6 million primarily due to the increase in service revenues.
-The higher average revenue per Exede broadband subscriber in the current year period was primarily driven by a higher mix of subscribers choosing premium service plans and value-added service bundles compared to the prior year period, and resulted in increased service revenues and improved margins.
+In the United States, the higher average revenue per fixed broadband subscriber in the current year period was primarily driven by a higher mix of subscribers choosing premium service plans and value-added service bundles compared to the prior year period, and resulted in increased service revenues and improved margins.
 We also experienced positive contributions from our mobile broadband services and in-flight services in fiscal year 2017.